webplatform/docs/css/properties/column-span/index.md

 |CSS object model property=columnSpan
 |CSS percentages=N/A
 |Values={{CSS Property Value
-|Data Type=1
+|Data Type=none
 |Description=Default.
 The content block does not span multiple columns.
 }}{{CSS Property Value
 |Data Type=all
 |Description=The content block spans all columns on a page.
 All content that is declared before the content block is shown before the content block.
 }}
 }}
 {{Examples_Section